Showing posts with label Triangle. Show all posts

 The former Ripponden station used to sit at the top of the abutment.

-The following pictures were taken on the line between the site of Ripponden Station and the Rishworth terminus.
-This section was the last to open in 1881 and also the first to fully close in 1953.
+The final set of pictures were taken between Ripponden and Rishworth station sites, This section was the last to open in 1881 and also the first to fully close in 1953.

 The former trackbed through this section was so wet on the day I was there it resembled a canal rather than the former trackbed of a railway.